JoseExposito/touchegg/README.md

 ## Daemon configuration

-This is an advanced topic and my recommendation is to ignore it.

 Touchégg runs in two different processes, one of them is a systemd daemon configured in `/lib/systemd/system/touchegg.service`.
 In addition to the `--daemon` argument, you can pass two optional arguments: